-MUSL 100[^] Primary Instrument (5)

-2 credits must be piano lessons, 1 credit must be mixing lesson and 2 credits can be a lesson of your choosing.
+MUSL 100[^] Primary Instrument (5)^{} 2 credits must be piano lessons, 1 credit must be mixing lesson and 2 credits can be a lesson of your choosing.

-Students may select 12 credits of general electives to earn a Bachelor of Science Degree.
+Part 3.
+General Electives 16 Credits Students must select a minimum of 16 credits of general electives to earn 124 credits for a Bachelor of Science Degree.
 Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.